 There have been a number of legendary players who have adorned the red and white through the years, including two of the best players in NHL history: Gordie Howe and Steve Yzerman.
 Dylan Larkin is among those leading the way on the current roster as the club looks to recapture the magic of its glory days.

 Let’s cover everything you need to know about the Detroit Red Wings from past to present.
-We’ll also get you up to speed on things such as the best spot to legally and safely place your bets on the next Wings game to the best current odds on the Wings to win the Stanley Cup.
+We’ll also get you up to speed on things such as the best sites to legally place your bets on the next Wings game to the best current odds on the Wings to win the Stanley Cup.